 In litigating a business dispute, experience, diligence and creativity lead to positive results.
 But the amount of money at issue is a key consideration in developing a strategy for the lawsuit.
-Joel Ruben has 30 years of experience in business litigation and trials.
-Some of the types of cases he has handled successfully are described below.
+Joel Ruben has more that 40 years of experience in business litigation and trials.
+It is this experience that comes into play when he represents clients in business transactions, an area of his practice that he is currently emphasizing along with real estate transactions.
+Some of the types of cases Joel has successfully handled over the years are described below.

 Breach of business and commercial contracts — much business litigation involves the enforcement of contracts where one party has failed to perform giving rise to damage claims.
 Where goods are involved, the case may be controlled by the Uniform Commercial Code.
 At the outset of the case, a strategy is developed with the client including where to file the lawsuit.

 Collection actions and enforcement of judgments — a significant part of business litigation involves lawsuits to collect money or the defense of collection actions.
 A promissory note or personal guarantee is often the subject of a collection lawsuit.
 These cases may also involve the use of pre-judgment remedies including an application for a writ of attachment.
 Mr. Ruben has obtained writs of attachment in the high six figures.

 Emergency litigation — in some cases it is necessary to attempt to preserve the status quo by applying for a temporary or preliminary injunctive relief, or a receiver.

 Business torts — Business litigation also includes torts such as fraud and deceit, interference with contract or prospective advantage, defamation and negligence.
 An all too common type of business tort is the breach of fiduciary duty by a corporate officer, a business partner, a majority shareholder, a key employee or others in a position of trust.